Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 Vietnamese traditional folk game: Bai Choi

-The other game that also attracts many tourists is playing Bai Choi.
-It is an art form combining folk songs and folk games only featured in Central Viet Nam.
+Another game that attracts many tourists is Bai Choi.
+It is an art form combining folk songs and folk games that are only featured in Central Vietnam.

 Bai Choi is a game that is somehow confusing for foreign tourists because the lyrics use a lot of ancient Vietnamese.
 You could give it a try to either watch or join in because Hoi An is probably the only place in Viet Nam that still organises this game widely.
 It is great if you join the game with a local because the Hoi An people understand the game rules very well and they are always willing to help.
 In addition, you can go with a local tour guide to learn how the ancient Hoi An people used this game to express their feelings for each other.